davnav/rustgeeks/insertsort.md

 >Create insertion sort program in Rustprogramming Language

 > input: is a Vector [12,34,32,11,56,2]
-> output: print the arrary elements in sorted format
+> output: print the Vector elements in sorted format

+Note : Vector and Arrays are different in Rust on how/where data stores

->If you are not sure how sorting algorithm works :
+>If you are not sure how insert sorting algorithm works :
-  Clue: One loop read the elements of the from left right from second element onwards.
+  Clue: 1.
+One loop read the elements of the Vector from left to right from second element onwards to last element.
-        from the first loop point element will be picked and checked from right to left most in the second and insert correct position.
+        2. from the first loop point element ( we can call it as Key) , we will compare from right to left and insert the key in the correct position

  | 12 | 34 | 32 | 11 | 56 | 2 |
  |----|----|----|----|----|----|
  | 12 | **34** | 32 | 11 | 56 | 2 |